namuol/juicer/NOTES.md

 2. It feels more powerful and cathartic

 ## 8: enemy HP
-With rapidfire, it's too easy to kill the red squares.
+Now that we have rapidfire, it's too easy to kill the red squares.

-I just made it so you need to hit the enemy 3 times before it disappears.

-This is better, but now it feels awkward that the bullet just disappears when it hits the enemy.

-You can't really "see" that you're doing any damage.
+So I gave the enemies some health and it takes 3 shots now.

+The game is more balanced, but the enemies feel awkwardly static since they are basically unaffected by the bullets.

 ## 9: enemy damage bloop
 I added a little "bloop" animation so you can tell when you hit an enemy.